-In such a scenario you can always try you luck and search the web for a good marriage counselor.
+In such a scenario you can always try your luck and search the web for a good marriage counselor.

-Searching reputable websites with counselor directories, such as the American association of marriage and family therapists (AAMFT) or National registry of marriage-friendly therapists is definitely a recommended option.
+Searching reputable websites with counselor directories, such as the American association of marriage and family therapists (AAMFT) or National Registry of Marriage-Friendly Therapists are definitely recommended options.

 The assurance of good family and couples therapy is highly contingent on how well trained the therapist is.
-Poorly trained and inexperienced marriage councilor can do more harm than good.
+Poorly trained and inexperienced marriage counselors can do more harm than good.

-Thus, it is imperative to find a marriage and family therapist with appropriate training and experience to help you through your martial problems.
+Thus, it is imperative to find a marriage and family therapist with appropriate training and experience to help you through your marital problems.

-To practice family and marriage therapy, therapist are required to obtain a licence, which can vary from one state to another.
-A therapist practising marriage therapy might be a licensed marriage and family therapist (LMFT), licensed mental health counselor (LMHC), licensed clinical social worker (LCSW) or a psychologist.
+To practice family and marriage therapy, therapists are required to obtain a license, which can vary from one state to another.
+A therapist practicing marriage therapy might be:

-Family therapy practitioners come from a wide range of professional backgrounds, but are typically qualified and licensed family and marriage therapist to provide appropriate support for families.
+Family therapy practitioners come from a wide range of professional backgrounds but are typically qualified and licensed family and marriage therapists to provide appropriate support for families.

 In the United States, Marriage and Family Therapists typically have a master’s degree.
-Generally, a Masters in Art or a Masters in Science in family therapy, psychology, or social work is appropriate academic credentialing for the marriage and family therapist.
+Generally, a Masters in Art or a Masters in Science in clinical counseling, psychology, or marriage and family therapy is appropriate academic credentialing for the marriage and family therapist.

 What to look for in a therapist

-Your therapist should be focused at helping you solve your marital relationship rather than ending your marriage.
+- Your therapist should be focused on helping you solve your marital relationship rather than ending your marriage.

-Feeling respected from your therapist is very essential in order to feel comfortable with them.
+- Feeling a level of respect from your therapist is very essential in order to feel comfortable with them.
 You or your spouse should feel comfortable enough to make suggestions during your discussion and your therapist should honor your suggestions.

-Your therapist should not be biased towards you or your spouse.
-The reason you opted for marriage or family therapy is to get an unbiased opinion from a professional.
+- Your therapist should not be biased towards you or your spouse.
+The reason you opted for marriage and family therapy is to get an unbiased opinion from a professional.

 A marriage and family therapist might also be biased because of their own perception and values about a relationship.
 If you sense a rigid behavior from your therapist, then he or she might not be the right choice for you.

-Setting goals and not loosing your sight from them is very imperative to find a solution through therapy.
-Also try to focus at the future and not the past, your progress in therapy has to oriented towards the future and not the mistakes of the past.
+Setting goals and not losing your sight from them is very imperative to find a solution through therapy.
+Also, try to focus on the future and not the past, your progress in therapy has to be oriented towards the future and not the mistakes of the past.